Project and Filter Pushdown

 where t2.shard_id=t1.id;

-The results are shown in the following figure:
+The results are as shown in the figure below:

 1.2 Table Structure

-The table structure for this test is as follows:
+The table structure for this test is shown in the figure below:

-Table "Customer1" is partitioned by range according to the "c_id" field, and the corresponding partitioned tables are Customer1_1,Customer1_2,Customer1_3,Customer1_4。
+Table Customer1 is partitioned by range based on the c_id field, and the corresponding partition tables are: Customer1_1,Customer1_2,Customer1_3,Customer1_4。

-The four sharded data are stored in two shards respectively:
+The 4 pieces of shard data are stored in two shards:

 select t1.nspname, t2.relname,t2.relshardid, t2.relkind